Null controllability from the exterior of a one-dimensional nonlocal heat equation: Proof of the main results

-It is a well known result for parabolic equations (see e.g. \cite{fattorini1971exact}), that an inequality of the type \eqref{rusell and fatorini} holds if and only if the eigenvalues $\{\lambda_n\}_{n\in\NN}$ satisfy the following M\"{u}ntz condition.
-That is, the series
+By mean of the classical moment method (see e.g. \cite[Sections 2 and 3]{fattorini1971exact}), inequalities of the form \eqref{obs-ine-1} are well-known to be true if and only if the eigenvalues $\{\lambda_n\}_{n\in\NN}$ and eigenfunctions $\{\varphi_n\}_{n\in\NN}$ satisfy the following M\"{u}ntz condition: